FJSolutions/vue-validator/README.md

 const v = useValidator(model, rules)
 ```

-The `v` object now has a property structure like:
+The `v` validator object has a property structure like:

 ```sh
 v